Information on impact assessement requirements for marine licence applications

 - piers that can take vessels over 1,350 tonnes

-Activities listed in Annex II of the EIA Directive require an EIA if they are likely to have significant effects on the environment.
-This includes projects such as:
+Activities listed in Annex II of the EIA Directive and Schedule A2 of MWR require an EIA if they are likely to have significant effects on the environment.
+The criteria listed in Schedule 1 of MWR is used to determine if effects are significant.
+It is of MMO’s opinion that projects include:

 - reclaiming land from the sea